E-SUREe-DT/munitionwastewater_lca/README.md

 ## Authors
-Development and maintenance of this package and the original .zolca file is supported by the following people at the University of Utah
+Development and maintenance of this package and the original .zolca file is supported by the following people at the University of Utah.

 * Dana Tran
 dana.tran@utah.edu